J. J. Rendón: Entry into politics

-At the age of 24, Rendón volunteered for Carlos Andrés Pérez's second presidential run.
-He initially worked as a driver before assisting American political consultant Joseph Napolitan to get the vote out.
+At the age of 24, Rendón volunteered for Carlos Andrés Pérez's second presidential run, where he met and assisted the American political consultant Joseph Napolitan.
+He became the creator of a campaign to stimulate the youth vote through a movement known as "La Venezuela 2000", which was transcendental for the presidential triumph.

 Rendón founded an advertising company, Chiripa Publicidad, in Caracas, Venezuela.
-One of his first clients was the former Venezuelan president Rafael Caldera (1916-2009), who was re-elected for a second term in 1993.
+One of his first clients was the former Venezuelan president Rafael Caldera (1916–2009), who was re-elected for a second term in 1993.
+That year, he was hired as creative vice-president of the agency "Chiripa publicidad" which managed the presidential campaign of the then candidate Rafael Caldera, known as the "chiripero" campaign, in allusion to the new party formed by Caldera, Convergencia.
+The party was nourished by independents and dissidents (chiripas) of the two big traditional political parties, Acción Democrática and Copei.